 What this is going to do is spin up a container for the AI Engine, connect up to the

 cartpole_simulator.py file, and start the BRAIN training.
 All with one button!

 Training Cartpole for ~2,000 episodes is ideal, and might take between 15-30 minutes depending on how well your BRAIN is performing.
 You can see in the images that it only took about a minute for the first ~1,000 episodes but the second half took 14 minutes.
 Your graphs will vary because the training takes random actions, so don’t worry if they don’t look like these.

 The server will automatically end training once the BRAIN reaches past a certain accuracy, but you will most likely want to stop training before it gets there because there will be diminishing returns for training past about 2,000 episodes.
 You can play around with training for 15 mins, 30 mins, or even 1 hour and use your BRAIN to see how well it plays each time!

 Congratulations on training your first BRAIN!
 “What do I do with it now?” you may ask.

 To use the BRAIN you’ve just trained you’ll need to locally run the python simulator for OpenAI Gym.
-If this was your own simulation you had written, this would be the part where you hook it up to your application and get a prediction of your own!
+If this was your own simulation you had written, this would be the part where you hook it up to your application and get predictions of your own!

-If you decide to skip this setup for any reason or have trouble installing the Bonsai CLI you can get the satisfaction of what the simulation would look like by watching this pole balance on the cart in gif form.
+If you decide to skip this setup or have trouble installing the Bonsai CLI you can get the satisfaction of seeing what the simulation would look like by watching this pole balance on the cart in gif form.